The 10+ best Prime Day toy deals: Save on Lego, Radio Flyer, Nerf and more

 My Fairy Garden

-Fairy Isla will enchant them as they build her the perfect home.
-Kids can use the included soil and seeds to grow a real garden on the top and bottom.
+Fairy Isla will enchant your children as they build her the perfect home.
+They can use the included soil and seeds to grow a real garden on the top and bottom.
 Ages 4+.

 Radio Flyer Flyer Glider Jr.